-During the process, I worked on asset creation and environment.
-My time was spent sculpting and texturing the cave walls and steps featured in the tunnel, developing props such as rocks and plants to fill the scene, modifying foliage textures, and the first pass of set dressing, importing assets, and material setup in engine.
+During the process, I worked on asset creation and environment art direction: specifically the organic props and foliage assets.
+My time was spent sculpting and texturing the cave walls and steps featured in the tunnel, developing the rock and plant props and their shape language to fill the scene, modifying foliage textures, and the first pass of asset integration and set dressing.

 Find more of Bryan Bothwell's work here.